UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 The central purpose of this standard is to allow for the storage and transport of schedules and script breakdown information between individuals and platforms.
 In order to do this, it is first necessary to understand the types of data we'll be dealing with and how those different types relate to each other.

 Also, it is important to differentiate this format from a backup of any particular software system.
-This standard does not attempt to back up user settings, preferences, state or any other data outside of the breakdown and schedule.
+This standard does not attempt to back up user settings, preferences, state or any other data outside of the schedule and breakdown.
 Nor does this standard attempt to backup the contents of the script, except for the data that is directly used in a breakdown.

 Before beginning to read the details of the standard you may find it helpful to review the [sample file](../samples/schedule.uss) in the [/samples](../samples/) folder.
 It will help familiarize you with the structure of the data object.